Katharine McPhee, an accomplished actress and singer, first burst onto the scene during a storied run on Season 5 of American Idol (2006).

 In 2017, McPhee reimagined, recharged, and reinvigorated a host of timeless standards on her fifth full-length album, I Fall In Love Too Easily, produced by jazz musician, Don Was.
 The album debuted at #2 on the Billboard Jazz Albums chart.

-A sought-after performer, she has taken the stage for various PBS broadcasts, including Foster and Friends, Chris Botti In Boston, and headlining her own SoundStage special.
+A sought-after performer, Katharine has taken the stage for various PBS broadcasts throughout the years, including Foster and Friends, Chris Botti In Boston, and headlining her own SoundStage special.

 In Spring 2018, McPhee made her Broadway debut starring as Jenna in the hit musical Waitress, featuring music and lyrics by Sara Bareilles.
-She then moved on to originate the leading role in the West End production of the show at the Adelphi Theatre in London from February through June 2019.
+She then moved on to originate the leading role in the West End production of the show in London from February through June 2019.
+She later returned to star in the show one last time during its final weeks on Broadway from November 2019 through its closing on January 5, 2020.

 McPhee was born and raised in Los Angeles.
 Her birth date is March 25.